Log in with RealMe

 Managing your panel

 Good panel management is crucial for a panel to function well.
-Good panel management practices are the same as good contract management practices.
+These practices are the same as good contract management practices.
+You must have a developed contract management plan for the panel and discuss it with suppliers, including with any new suppliers added to the panel during the contract's life.

 Manage the contract